Writers855/prework-study-guide/README.md

 ## Usage

-Each section provides notes on topics covered as reference tool for looking back on later
+Each section provides notes on topics covered as reference tool for looking back on later.
+To view javascript in operation open the inspect panel on chrome and click console

 ## Credits